Student-centric advice and objective recommendations

 Don’t miss: How many colleges should I apply to?

-In-state public schools
+In-state public colleges and universities

 I suppose I could have started with this, but there is a trick to this whole lesson.
 Every student in the United States of America (sorry again, international folks) has a financial safety school, literally right in their own backyard.